-U.S. consumers are a powerful group that can easily make or break a company’s success - especially since stories of a company’s missteps can quickly travel from the online realm into the real world.
+U.S. consumers are a powerful group that can easily make or break a company’s success - especially since a company’s missteps can quickly travel from the online realm into the real world.

-Whether filed by the Federal Trade Commission, businesses, or individuals, litigation of antitrust claims is expensive, involves substantial discovery, and sometimes turns into an even larger class action matter.
-Law firm funding provides the resources to meet the financial needs of the firm for the litigation or firm operations.
+Whether filed by the Federal Trade Commission, businesses, or individuals, litigation of antitrust claims is expensive, involves substantial discovery, and sometimes turns into an even more significant class action matter.
+Law firm funding provides the resources to meet the firm's financial needs for litigation or firm operations.

 Antitrust litigation can take years to resolve through the court system.
 There is often significant money at stake that companies fight hard to protect.
-Businesses may risk insolvency in the event of a bad verdict or an unfavorable settlement.
+Businesses may risk insolvency in the event of an unfavorable verdict or settlement.

-Taking on a class action suit can be a solid business decision, but it often leaves firms with a sense of financial insecurity as they fight the case, which can drag on sometimes for years before settlement and payment are issued.
-Capitalizing on the financial need that comes into play during these drawn-out suits, many companies try to offer low-ball settlements which hurt both the complainants and the lawyers.
+Taking on a class action suit can be a wise decision, but it can bring a sense of financial insecurity as the case is litigated.
+Settlements can drag on for years before payments are issued, forcing companies to accept low-ball settlements that hurt both the complainants and the lawyers.

 Few lawyers and plaintiffs have the patience and financial security to wait out the deep pockets of the companies accused of breaking antitrust laws.
-But when firms fold to get a smaller settlement, they don’t just leave money on the table—they also let the company get away with a mere slap on the wrist.
-With litigation funding, lawyers can make sure their firm’s finances are on the secure footing they need to push forward and turn down unworthy settlement offers.
+With litigation funding, lawyers can ensure they have the resources to push forward to a just settlement.

 When firms work with Pravati Capital, our underwriters determine whether the case is strong enough to warrant an advance of capital.

 Firms can use the money as needed, including: